a-robu/green-snake/README.md

 appimage-builder
 ```

-Now, a new file, named `green-snake-1.0.0-x86_64.AppImage` should have appeared in the current directory.
+A new file, named `green-snake-1.0.0-x86_64.AppImage` should have appeared in the current directory.